hickeng/financial/README.md

 * select preference per-lot for `cash` or `shares`
 * run the optimizer to automatically adjust lot preference for maximum deferred tax (see steps below)

-There's [a binary sheet](https://github.com/hickeng/financial/releases/download/v0.1.1/VMW_to_AVGO_ESPP_and_RSU-v0.1.1-github.xlsx) attached to the releases, suitable for import into Google Sheets.

 ## [v0.1.0](https://github.com/hickeng/financial/releases/tag/v0.1.0) - 2024-02-18